KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 Draft

+Open issues:
+Should Spherical Harmonics be supported or should clients be forced to evaluate the specular cubemap for diffuse contribution.
+The question comes down to if resolution supplied by 9 coefficients SH is enough for most usecases?
+Since the SH are optional, and I believe the quality using 9 coefficients is reasonable,  I am leaning towards keeping them.

+If compressed texture format is used how should pre-filtering for roughness reflection be done?
+May lead to unpredicted results of clients shall decode then create mip-levels since the result will likely take much more GPU memory since compression is likely not supported on target.

 ## Dependencies

 Written against the glTF 2.0 spec.
+This extension depends on KHR_texture_ktx
-This extension may use KHR_texture_basisu, KHR_texture_float_bc6h or KHR_texture_float_f16
+This extension may use KHR_texture_basisu or KHR_texture_float_bc6h to support compressed texture formats.

 ## Overview
-This extension provides the ability to define image-based lights in a glTF scene using KTX v2 images.
+This extension provides the ability to define image-based lights in a glTF scene using KTX v2 images as defined by KHR_texture_ktx.
-Image-based lights consist of an environment map that represents specular radiance for the scene as well as irradiance information.
+Image-based lights (environment map, light map) consist of a cubemap map that represents specular radiance for the scene, irradiance information and is the source for environment reflection.
 This can be used on it's own - ie a glTF asset with only environment map data - for a usecase where the IBL needs to be distributed.
 It can also be used together with model data, for usecases where a model shall be displayed in a defined environment.